tschiemer/FMLaravel/README.md

 In case you want to use your Filemaker server as the default (or only) model source, change the default connection type to `filemaker` in `config/database.php`:

 	'default' => 'filemaker',

+You might run into an error message as also mentioned in https://github.com/andrewmile/FMLaravel/issues/1#issuecomment-213443303 where you'll also find a quickfix.